 – Be sure you are drinking enough water daily including before and after your workouts

-– Never restrict your calorie intake more than 48 hours at a time
+– Never restrict your calorie intake for more than 48 hours at a time

 Let’s Get You Started!